iam-sandipmaity/video-downloader/COMPATIBILITY.md

 ```

 This folder is visible in the system **Files** app and any file manager.
+The root folder and per-media subfolders can also be changed from the app's Settings screen.
 On Android 8–9 with storage permission denied, the app falls back to:

 ```